Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Sample and Data Reduction

 Measurements of the effective radii (r$_e$) for galaxies in our sample are discussed in \citet{dia12, sel14, dia21}.
-Briefly, we quantify the morphology using optical HST F814W images.
-We employ GALFIT \citep{pen02, pen10} to model the two-dimensional surface brightness profile with a single Sersic component (defined by Sersic index $n$ and r$_e$), adopting an empirical model point-spread function (PSF) built using moderately bright stars in our science images.
-The F814W filter probes $\lambda \sim$ 500 $\mu$m emission at z $\sim$ 0.6, tracing the young stars rather than the stellar mass.
+Briefly, for 3 galaxies (J0106, J1125, and J1713) we quantify the morphology using optical HST UVIS/F814W images.
+We employ GALFIT \citep{pen02, pen10} to model the two-dimensional surface brightness profile with a single Sersic component (defined by Sersic index $n$=4 and r$_e$), adopting an empirical model point-spread function (PSF) built using moderately bright stars in our science images.
+For the remaining 10 galaxies with multi-band imaging \citep{dia21}, we perform Serscic fits to the UVIS/F814W and UVIS/F475W images jointly using the GALFITM software \citep{haussler13, vika13}.
+To avoid uncertainties produced by tidal features, we fit the central region of the galaxy and extrapolate the fit to larger radii to compute r$_e$.
+The HST filters probe relatively blue ($\lambda_{rest}$(F475W) $\approx$ 3000\AA, $\lambda_{rest}$(F814W) $\approx$ 5200\AA) emission at z $\sim$ 0.6, tracing the young unobscured stars rather than the stellar mass.
 Typical errors on the effective radius are of the order of 20\%.
+We do not have information on r$_e$ for one galaxy, J1622.